luban19p/Digi-SYSKA/README.md

 ### A supportive space for learning useful software skills

 ## WHAT ... will be covered?
-The next session is the Get Your Sheet Together BONANZA!!
-First, I will take you through some tips and tricks when working with Excel, before looping back and starting from the beginning of Digi SYSKA 2020.
-Shiobhan had you working with OpenRefine for her APIs session, but let's cover some OpenRefine basics in this session.
-I will use the [Library Carpentry OpenRefine](https://librarycarpentry.org/lc-open-refine/) lesson as a very loose guideline for the OpenRefine part of the session.
+The next session will introduce you to markdown.
+Well, the session won't, Murray Cadzow will!
+I am going to leave you in his very capable hands to learn a bit about markdown syntaxes using [HackMD](https://hackmd.io/) as the uber-fun vehicle ("it's like Google Docs only in markdown" - Murray Cadzow).
+Murray might also give you an intro to GitHub pages (which is what I use to create this webpage every week!).
+What is markdown, you ask?
+Markdown is a simple syntax that formats text as headers, lists, boldface, etc. on webpages.

-Before the session, make sure you have downloaded and installed OpenRefine on your device.
-This can be done from the Library Carpentry lesson's [Setup](https://librarycarpentry.org/lc-open-refine/setup.html) page.
-You will also need to download the [dataset that we will use in the session](DigiSYSKA_Copy_of_US_Students.xlsx).
+NB This is different to what I had initially told you would be taught this session (R Scholar), as we felt markdown might be more fun and immediately applicable to you. :)

 NB Each Digi SYSKA session will cover a tool or skill that can help you in your work and/or that is used by researchers at Otago.
-Session content includes: Excel spreadsheets and Tidy Data, using APIs to extract metadata from e.g. Digital NZ, getting the most out of Outlook, cleaning data using OpenRefine, your digital footprint/online safety, Publish or Perish (a special bibliometrics training collab.), keyboard shortcuts, jargon busting, intro to programming languages.
+Session content could include: Excel spreadsheets and Tidy Data, using APIs to extract metadata from e.g. Digital NZ, getting the most out of Outlook, cleaning data using OpenRefine, your digital footprint/online safety, Publish or Perish (a special bibliometrics training collab.), keyboard shortcuts, jargon busting, intro to programming languages.

 ## WHAT (2) ... do I bring?
 Digi SYSKA is BYOD (most of the time).
 There are limited pool laptops, so please contact me (Antje) early if you need one.

 ## WHEN ... do I show up?
-@10am on Wednesday, 30 September 2020.
+@10am on Wednesday, 14 October 2020.

 ## HOW ... long do I stay?
 The teach and learn part of Digi SYSKA runs for 1.5 hours (give or take).